hortinstein/robotjs-combo/README.md

 Easy node API to allow for the easy use of key combinations in [robot.js](https://github.com/octalmage/robotjs)

-I was trying to do a simple chain of keyboard commands, this one does a quick loop around my workspaces (2X2) in linux using the standard `ctrl+alt+arrow`:

 #### Installation
 ``` sh
 $ npm install robotjs-combos